tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 2.2.8.1 =
-* **Bug fix:** Fixed the issue of undefined function `wp_get_raw_referer()` error under certain condition.
-See
-  [the issue](https://wordpress.org/support/topic/since-php-update-fatal-error-everytime-i-want-to-edit-a-post/ "Since PHP update Fatal error everytime I want to edit a post") at forum.
+* **Bug fix:** Fixed the issue of undefined function `wp_get_raw_referer()` error that happened under certain condition.
+See [the issue](https://wordpress.org/support/topic/since-php-update-fatal-error-everytime-i-want-to-edit-a-post/ "Since PHP update Fatal error everytime I want to edit a post") at forum.
 * **Improved:** Avoid resetting country code on update.
 See